 Read more: Can You Overwater Coral Bells?

-One of the problems in growing plants is dehydration.
-Fortunately, in the case of Coral Bells, it is not that bad as it can tolerate several days without watering.
+One problem with growing plants is dehydration.
+Fortunately, for Coral Bells, this is not that bad as it can tolerate some time without watering.

-Of course, this only applies to those heucheras that grow in full shade.
-If it gets some sun then you should water immediately as soon as the soil is 1.5 to 2 inches dry.
+Of course, this only applies to heucheras that grow in full shade.
+But if your Coral Bells get some sun, you should water immediately when the soil is 1.5 to 2 inches dry.

-If you dry out the soil too much, the leaves will droop and start to dry out.
-The plant will begin to shrink in size.
+If you dry out the soil too much, the leaves will droop and start to dry out, and the plant will begin to shrink in size.
+In this case, the plant will need some time to recover.

 Watering in pots